Mama (Genesis song)

 "Mama" is a song by the English rock band Genesis, released as the first single in 1983 from their self-titled album.
 It is recognisable for its harsh drum machine introduction composed by Mike Rutherford, which leads into minimalist synthesizer lines in a minor tonality and finally Phil Collins' reverb-laden voice.
-It remains the band's most successful single in the UK, peaking at No. 4 on the UK Singles Chart.
+It remains the band's most successful single in the UK, peaking at No. 4 on the UK singles chart.
 It also made the top 10 in Switzerland, Austria, Norway, Ireland and the Netherlands.
 It was less popular in the US, only reaching No. 73 on the Billboard Hot 100.
 A 1992 re-release of the single managed to reach the Top 40 in Germany.

-The song resurfaced in 2007 as part of the Turn It On Again tour, albeit transposed down a whole tone to account for the deepening of Phil Collins' voice.

 Theme

-The song's theme involves a young man's longing for a particular sex worker.
-On the DVD The Genesis Songbook, the band and producer Hugh Padgham revealed that the inspiration for Collins' laugh came from rap music pioneer Grandmaster Flash's song "The Message".
+The song's theme involves a young man's longing for a particular prostitute.
+On the DVD The Genesis Songbook, the band and producer Hugh Padgham revealed that the inspiration for Collins' menacing laugh came from rap music pioneer Grandmaster Flash's song "The Message".

 From the 1983 Genesis Three into One Wavelength 3-LP vinyl radio show interview: